The Trouble with Tactics

 In the past two years I have learned, among other things, how much more there is to learn.

 First, from meeting and talking with Jay and co. here at videolamer, I learned about all the great RPG, strategy, action and adventure games on the various Sega systems I missed out on.
 I even tried out Phantasy Star 1 (a mistake, as I have grown soft and weak with puffball RPGs) at Jay’s suggestion, and bought a Sega Saturn, a mod chip, and a few games as well.
 In fact, don’t tell him, but with a bit more nudging I might start looking for a Dreamcast soon.
-Due to similarly sinister influences, I have found the “new old Sega console” – the underdog of the last generation, the Gamecube, and will be working on remedying the last 4 years of missing out on an entire system’s worth of good games. → Sounds mildly entertaining, I guess.
+Due to similarly sinister influences, I have found the “new old Sega console” – the underdog of the last generation, the Gamecube, and will be working on remedying the last 4 years of missing out on an entire system’s worth of good games. → If you die in the article, you die in real life.

 Revelation of Arcadia